Horseplay at Work: No Joke About It

 Meanwhile, you might be livid and ready to pursue a claim against the co-worker who caused your injuries.
 You should know that these types of legal actions are difficult.
 In fact, a recent New Jersey Appellate Division recently considered this issue.

-The court decided the legal opinion of Johns v.
+- The court decided on the legal opinion of Johns v.
 Wengerter on April 1, 2019.
 The decision only applies to the named parties.

 Investigating the Accident